d1618033/python-redfish-utility/docs/slate/source/includes/_persistentmemorycommands.md

 - **-f, --force**

-Allows the user to force the configuration by automatically accepting any prompts.
+Allow the user to force the configuration by automatically accepting any prompts.

 ### Show Pending Configuration Command